geoawd/py-to-player/README.md

 With these settings, the Raspberry Pi will connect to the Alexa on reboot.

+Next, I need the python script to launch after a reboot.
+I did this by adding the following to the crontab

+`add crontab code here`

 ## Python environment
 To make this work we need to use the library for the RFID reader.
-I used https://github.com/pimylifeup/MFRC522-python I don't need to be able to write to the RDIF stickers as I'm only using the NTAG-213 stickers to read the ID and use this to determine what audio to play.
-This allows me to use the NTAG-213 stickers that you get lots of on Amazon/ebay for just a few £.
+I used https://github.com/pimylifeup/MFRC522-python

+This library worked well as I don't need to be able to write to the RDIF stickers as I'm only using the NTAG-213 stickers to read the ID and use this to determine what audio to play (the audio files are simply called the name of the NTAG + .mp3.
+This allows me to use the NTAG-213 stickers that you get lots of on Amazon/ebay for just a few £ - cheap and cheerful.

+## Python script

 ## Playing the audio
 To play the audio you tap the RFID with the NTAG-213 sticker.
 To make this easy, we stuck these on the barcodes of the books that we had recorded audio for.